n0nSmoker/SQLAlchemy-serializer/README.md

 You get values of all SQLAlchemy fields in the `result` var, even nested relationships In order to change the default output you shuld pass tuple of fieldnames as an argument

-- If you want to exclude or add some extra fields (not from dataase) You should pass `rules` argument
+- If you want to exclude or add some extra fields (not from database) You should pass `rules` argument
 - If you want to define the only fields to be presented in serializer's output use `only` argument